SAEONData/Open-Data-Platform/README.md

 ## Configuration

-Create a `.env` file in the `docker` subdirectory on the target machine, containing the following environment variables as applicable:
+Create a `.env` file in the `deploy` subdirectory on the target machine, containing the following environment variables as applicable:

 ### Common options